Am I stuck with diabetes for life?

 With the right management, your blood sugar levels may go down to normal again.
 But this does not mean you are cured.
 Instead, a blood sugar level in your target range shows that your treatment plan is working and that you are taking care of your diabetes.

 How do I reverse type 2 diabetes?

-- Exercise (intensive exercise for at least 30 to 45 minutes each day)
+- Exercise – intensive exercise for at least 30 to 45 minutes each day.

-The Manna Blood Sugar Support supplement can be taken in conjunction with any diabetic medication, but you need to monitor your blood sugar levels, because it can drop too low, because this Manna product reduces the Glycemic Index (GI) of any food you eat by up to 43% and therefore help to prevent blood sugar levels from rising too high.
+The Manna Blood Sugar Support supplement can be taken in conjunction with any diabetic medication, but you need to monitor your blood sugar levels, because it can drop too low, because this Manna product reduces the Glycemic Index (GI) of any food you eat by up to 43% and therefore helps to prevent blood sugar levels from rising too high.